San Diego Bathtub Resurfacing

 Ceramic tile floors are easy to clean.
 You can easily sweep the floors and mop them weekly to remove dirt and debris.
-You should use warm water to mop to restore the glossy and shiny appearance.
+You should use warm water to mop to restore the glossy appearance.
 If you have a large area with tiles, you may want to use string mops or strip mops to clean the floors.
 You can also use diluted bleach to remove stains.
 Make sure to rinse thoroughly after cleaning.

 The cost of installing ceramic floor tile varies based on the materials and style of the tile.
 It can be made of ceramic, porcelain, mosaic, vinyl, or natural stone.
 The size of the tile also plays a part in the cost.
 Large tiles require less labor and finishing time than smaller tiles.
 However, transparent glass tile and herringbone or diagonal patterns can add up to 20% more labor costs.